Removal from jurisdiction

 Both parents normally have parental responsibility for their children and this parental responsibility continues after you get divorced.
 Therefore, if either you or your ex-spouse decides that they want to leave the UK with your children, there must be agreement from the other to do so.

 If there is no agreement, an Order will need to be obtained from the court to take the children abroad.
 This Order is called a Specific Issue Order granting you ‘permission to remove the children from the jurisdiction’.

 The court’s primary concern will be to consider what is best for the child or children.
 If the court finds that the move abroad is being used as a method to avoid contact to the children, the court will almost certainly not grant permission.
 Whilst the court’s primary concern is the welfare of the child or children they will also take into consideration the impact on the parent left behind.

 If you are planning to leave the UK, you will need to demonstrate to the court that you have researched the move thoroughly.
 This will include details such as plans about schooling and a place to live. it is necessary to shown that you have thought about contact with the parent staying in the UK too and that you have plans in place to ensure this happens.
 All of these details will assist your application.

 Why Choose Us?

 If you are looking to take your children outside of the UK, or your ex-spouse is planning a move, it is crucial that you know exactly what your rights are.
-It is for this very reason that we offer all our family law clients a 15-minute Initial Telephone Consultation at no charge.
+It is for this very reason that we offer all our family law clients a 15-minute Initial Review call.
 This will enable us to discuss your circumstances to arrange a Fixed Fee Consultation which will help you to clarify where you stand, the processes involved and how much a court order will cost.
 This will give you the opportunity to carefully consider how to proceed.